VivianBrandenburg/vivianbrandenburg.github.io/_projects/leadseq_interactive.md

 ## Identification of RNA-Thermometers

 This plot shows the Δscores and p-adjust values around the Shine-Dalgarno-Sequence (SDS).
-Transcripts with a negative Δscore and a very low p-adjust are considered good RNA-thermometer (RNAT) candidates.
-RNATs confirmed by [[1]: Twittenhoff, Brandenburg and Righetti et al., 2020](https://doi.org/10.1093/nar/gkaa404) are maked in orange, and those confirmed by [[2]: Righetti et al., 2016](https://doi.org/10.1073/pnas.1523004113) are marked in yellow.
+Transcripts with a negative Δscore and a low p-adjust are considered good RNA-thermometer (RNAT) candidates.
+RNATs confirmed by [[1]: Twittenhoff, Brandenburg and Righetti et al., 2020](https://doi.org/10.1093/nar/gkaa404) are marked in orange, RNATs confirmed by [[2]: Righetti et al., 2016](https://doi.org/10.1073/pnas.1523004113) are marked in yellow.

 <center>